celo-org/celo-monorepo/packages/docs/celo-holder-guide/voting-validators.md

 The Votes Available column shows:

-- On the left: Votes made for the group, as a percentage of the total Locked Gold
+- On the left: Votes made for the group, as a percentage of the total Locked CELO

-- On the right: The voting cap of that group, as a percentage of the total Locked Gold
+- On the right: The voting cap of that group, as a percentage of the total Locked CELO

 - In the middle: votes made for the group as a proportion of the voting cap